mchung94/pyramid-service/README.md

     doesn't know which is better (not clearing the board means having to use limited re-deals) so it returns both solutions.

+#### How to interact with the service
+Given a request URI for a Pyramid Solitaire challenge:
+1. Ask the service if there's a solution to the challenge: HTTP GET.
+   - It will either return status 200 (OK) with the solution as JSON, or 404 (Not Found) if there is no solution yet.
+2. Ask the service to solve a challenge: HTTP POST.
+   - If the solution exists, it will return status 200 (OK) with the solution as JSON in the body.
+   - Otherwise, it will return 202 (Accepted) with a Location containing a new URI to check on the status while it works on solving the challenge.
+     It will look something like: http://secondthorn.com/pyramid-solitaire/solver/tasks/{id}.
+3. Check the status of a posted challenge: HTTP GET on the tasks URI.
+   - If the challenge is not solved yet, the status will be 200 (OK) with JSON indicating the status is pending.
+   - If the solution is ready, the status will be 303 (See Other) and the Location will be the URI for retrieving the solution using GET.

+Any interaction will be validated and return appropriate error statuses if there's a problem.